CDRT/mk_docs/docs/ref/bios/settings/thinkstation/tcgfeaturesetup.md

 Whether confirmation of a user’s physical presence is needed when clearing the security chip.

+!!! info ""
-?> When `Enabled`, the system will display a user confirmation screen when clearing.
+    When `Enabled`, the system will display a user confirmation screen when clearing.

 1. **Enabled** – Default.
 2. Disabled.